 Mount Mary University ("University") promotes an atmosphere of care and respect grounded in the University's core values, Christian principles, and mission to develop the whole person.
-As such, the University has a zero tolerance policy for sexual harassment, violence, and other misconduct.
-All members and guests of the Mount Mary community are required to conduct themselves in a manner that is respectful of others and does not infringe upon the rights of others or negatively adversely impact the academic environment, whether based on sex or otherwise.
+As such, the University does not discriminate on the basis of sex in any of its education or employment programs or activities.
+Title IX of the education Amendments Act of 1972 ("Title IX"), its regulations, and certain other federal and state laws prohibit discrimination in such a manner.
+Under Title IX, discrimination on the basis of sex includes sexual harassment.